Building The Library¶

 will set up a build that only includes RSA, ECDSA, and some padding modes, along with their dependencies.
 A small subset of core features, including AES, SHA-2, HMAC, and the multiple precision integer library, are always loaded.

 The script tries to guess what kind of makefile to generate, and it almost always guesses correctly (basically, Visual C++ uses NMAKE with Windows commands, and everything else uses Unix make with POSIX commands).
-Just in case, you can override it with --make-style=somestyle.
-The styles Botan currently knows about are ‘unix’ (normal Unix makefiles), and ‘nmake’, the make variant commonly used by Windows compilers.
+Just in case, you can override it with --make-style=X. The styles Botan currently knows about are ‘gmake’ (GNU make and possibly some other Unix makes), and ‘nmake’, the make variant commonly used by Microsoft compilers.
 To add a new variant (eg, a build script for VMS), you will need to create a new template file in src/build-data/makefile.

 The basic build procedure on Unix and Unix-like systems is: